joshuamabina/dotfiles/readme.md

 - React Native (Expo) for mobile app development
 - Python code and library writing

+Some gotchas:

+- This project is trying to keep things lean, so we've opted for Vim 8's native package manager.
+- This repo uses git submodules to manage dependencies.
+So, don't forget to run `git submodule update`.

 To kick things off, take a look at the docs.md file!

 ## Supported features: